mitre-attack/attack-data-model/README.md

 - **Strict Mode**: Data must pass all validation checks to be ingested.
 If any objects are rejected, the registration is aborted.
 - **Relaxed Mode**: Invalid objects are logged, but the library will ignore parsing errors and attempt to load the dataset anyway.
 Use with caution, as this may cause unexpected downstream usage errors.

+## Compatibility Matrix

+Our [COMPATIBILITY.md](./docs/COMPATIBILITY.md) document tracks the compatibility between versions of the ATT&CK Data Model (ADM) TypeScript API (`@mitre-attack/attack-data-model`) and versions of the MITRE ATT&CK® dataset (`mitre-attack/attack-stix-data`).

 ## Contributing

 We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to this project.
+Please see our [CONTRIBUTING.md](./docs/CONTRIBUTING.md) file for details on how to contribute to this project.

 ## License